A new puppy is an incredibly exciting addition for any household. They

 though; they require care and training to ensure that they grow into

 well-behaved dogs.
-Most people have met a dog owner who has not trained their
+Most people have met a dog owner who has not attended something like these Puppy Classes in Newcastle to start training their

 dog from a puppy, and it is not difficult to see what a challenge that dog has